ProfessionalsWilliam A. Clareman

 - An ad hoc group of first lien noteholders of AMC Entertainment Holdings, the largest movie theater chain in the U.S. and worldwide, in connection with litigation in New York State Court related to the company’s refinancing transaction announced in July 2024

-- Certain Lions Gate Entertainment Corporation bondholders who participated in the company’s 2024 exchange transaction, in litigation in New York State Court by a non-participating bondholder against the transaction participants alleging breach of contract and other claims
+- Certain Lions Gate Entertainment Corporation bondholders that participated in the company’s 2024 exchange transaction, in litigation in New York State Court by a non-participating bondholder alleging breach of contract and other claims

 - Enviva and its debtor affiliates, the world's largest producer of sustainable wood pellets, in their prearranged chapter 11 cases in the U.S. Bankruptcy Court for the Eastern District of Virginia, including a successful settlement of valuation disputes and pre-petition litigation claims following an internal investigation